Victor-Morel/iSecChalmers/content/authors/pablop/_index.md

 ---

 I am a PostDoc working at Chalmers University, Sweden.
 I got my PhD in 2016 from Carlos III University of Madrid.
-I obtained my BsC in Computer Science in 2010 at UPM University in Madrid and a year later I completed my  MsC in Computer Science in 2011 at Carlos III University of Madrid.
+I obtained my BSc in Computer Science in 2010 at UPM University in Madrid and a year later I completed my  MSc in Computer Science in 2011 at Carlos III University of Madrid.

 My research interests range from systems security to applied cryptography.
 Over the last years I have worked on a number of areas in these fields, including <i>Browser Extensions</i>, <i>Biometrics</i> or
 <i>Security in RFID</i>.

-Most of my papers and ongoing work are available online; however, if you should require any copy which is not online please e-mail me and I will do my best.
+Most of my papers and ongoing work are available online; however, if you should require any copy which is not online please e-mail me, and I will do my best.

 Here you can find my most updated web page: https://pica4x6.github.io